irahorecka/python-craigslist-meta/README.rst

 Examples
 --------

-Find cars and trucks for sale from around the world.
+Find cars and trucks for sale from around the world. ``python-craigslist`` is required for this example.

 .. code:: python

-    #  ``python-craigslist`` is required for this example
     from craigslist import CraigslistForSale
     from craigslist_meta import Site